 All employees in the UK must contribute financially to the state through a Pay As You Earn (PAYE) Scheme.
 As a nanny employer you must set up a Nanny PAYE Scheme to declare the necessary Tax and NI amounts, each time you pay your nanny.

 Nannies should check that their employer has set up a Nanny PAYE scheme.
 If they have, the payslips should display the Tax and NI amounts that they are paying to HMRC.
 There should also be note of a PAYE Scheme reference number.
 If enrolled in to a pension scheme, the payslip will also display the pension contributions.

-It is considered a criminal offence to not pay the correct amount of Tax and National Insurance.
-If caught, both an employer and an employee could face a series of penalties.
+It’s a criminal offence to not pay the correct amount of Tax and National Insurance.
+If caught, both the employer and nanny could face a series of penalties.
 These may include:

 Cash in hand